-This year I participated as a contributor to World Narcissism Abuse Awareness Day.
+In 2018, I participated as a contributor to World Narcissism Abuse Awareness Day.
 You can listen to the audio of the talk I presented on helping survivors of narcissistic abuse understand Post Traumatic Stress Disorder and the impact of psychological abuse.
-You can learn more by clicking on the logo above.
+You can learn more by clicking on the logo below.

 Want to Buy Me Dinner?